Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/setting-up-a-free-postgresql-database-on-heroku.md

 ## Set up Heroku and your first app

-First of all, we need to create or log into our Heroku account.
-Do todo this head over to their website and follow the login/signup process.
+First, we must create or log into our Heroku account.
+To do this, head over to their website and follow the login/signup process.

 [Heroku website](https://id.heroku.com/login)

-Once your login, add a new app by clicking the "new" button.
+Once your log in, add a new app by clicking the "new" button.

 ![Heroku add new app](https://cdn.hashnode.com/res/hashnode/image/upload/v1634015661134/0ghl_rPa1.png)